Review: 2025

 Upgrading My Tools

-I made some changes to my daily apps as well.
-Double Commander replaced the sluggish File Explorer, and the speed difference is huge.
+I made several changes to my daily toolbox as well.
+Double Commander replaced the sluggish File Explorer, and the speed difference is remarkable.
 For terminal file management, vifm became my tool of choice[1].
 These upgrades made my day-to-day work noticeably smoother.
-After 5 years, I finally upgraded my phone to the OnePlus 13.
-I still appreciate the simplicity of the phone and the clean OS without unnecessary apps.
+After five years, I finally upgraded my phone to the OnePlus 13.
+I still appreciate the phone’s simplicity and the clean OS, free of unnecessary bloatware.
 This year, I also overhauled my Neovim config and integrated an AI coding assistant into my workflow.
-Coding feels more efficient and enjoyable now.
+Coding now feels both more efficient and more enjoyable.

 Learning and Building

-On the academic side, I completed my master’s at NUS.
-It was a challenging but rewarding journey, full of new experiences and growth.
+On the academic front, I completed my master’s degree at NUS.
+It was a challenging yet rewarding journey, brimming with new experiences and growth.

-At work, I took on more software design and architecture roles.
-I built a new product ingestion pipeline from scratch, handling everything from design to deployment.
-I also took courses in cloud computing (finally got hands-on with AWS) and performance analysis, diving into low-level optimization and queue theory.
-I spent a lot of time with backend tools such as MongoDB, etcd, and Redis, etc.
+At work, I stepped into more software design and architecture roles.
+I built a new product ingestion pipeline from scratch, steering everything from design to deployment.
+I also took courses in cloud computing (finally getting hands-on with AWS) and performance analysis, diving into low-level optimization and queueing theory.
+I spent considerable time with backend tools such as MongoDB, etcd, and Redis.

 I expanded my AI and machine learning knowledge with courses in text mining and graph machine learning.
 The Graph ML course with Prof Xavier was a highlight, and I’m proud of the A+ I earned.

-A lot of my work this year involved large language models.
-I integrated LLMs into our product backend and R&D, developed and maintained automated annotation agents, and kept the main R&D codebase running smoothly.
+Much of my work this year revolved around large language models.
+I integrated LLMs into our product backend and R&D pipeline, developed and maintained automated annotation agents, and kept the main R&D codebase running smoothly.

 GitHub 2025 contributions